muromaine/Real-Time-QR-Code-Detection-Decoding-and-Processing-with-URL-Extraction/README.md

-**The journal is upload, kindly read the journal for results and discussions
+**The journal is uploaded as pdf, kindly read the journal for results and discussions